-&lt;sup>1 This category are those Afghans who live along the border area in Afghanistan and normally move back and forth to Pakistan and Afghanistan frequently.
+1 This category are those Afghans who live along the border area in Afghanistan and normally move back and forth to Pakistan and Afghanistan frequently.

 - The border monitoring data shows that there was a sharp increase in the number of deportees in June/July as compared to May.
 In order to better assess these trends, UNHCR revised its border monitoring tool to collect deportation reasons as well as intentions of returnees and deportees after their arrival in Afghanistan.
-The revised tool has been implemented as of 04 July in all entry points and since then a total of 1,267 interviews were conducted, including 684 interviews with deportees. - The majority of interviewed deportees (90%) cited lack of documentation and irregular entry to CoPR as the reasons provided to them for their deportation. - 2% of interviewed deportees (17 respondents, including 10 single individuals and 7 family cases) stated that they were arrested and deported following their attempt to leave Iran and move onward to a third country in the absence of proper documentation.
+The revised tool has been implemented as of 04 July in all entry points and since then a total of 4,105 interviews were conducted, including 1,940 interviews with deportees (1,660 M and 280 F). - The majority of interviewed deportees (93%) cited lack of documentation and irregular entry to CoPR as the reasons provided to them for their deportation. - 2.5% of interviewed deportees (57 respondents, including 38 single individuals and 19 family cases) stated that they were arrested and deported following their attempt to leave Iran and move onward to a third country in the absence of proper documentation. - Less than 3% (56 respondents) of the interviewed deportees (1,940) stated that they went thorugh a legal procedure and were deported after receiving a court order, while over 97% of the interviewed deportees stated that they were deported in the absence of a court order.